oracle-livelabs/database/23cfree/js-generic-post-execution-debugging/post-execution-debugging.md

 ## Task 3: Run the code with the debug specification attached

-This step brings it all together: the debug specification is stored in a variable of type `JSON`, the code is executed and with the debug specification attached, and the result is printed on screen.
+This step brings it all together.
+The debug specification is stored in a variable of type `JSON`, the code is executed with the debug specification attached, and the result is printed on screen.

 ```sql
 <copy>